The next ride will be on Friday 21st June

-Frank is arranging a weekend away in late June which will include a taste of the Cotswolds again this year (but the southerly part) for the weekend of 22nd – 24th June 2018.
+I am arranging a weekend away in late June which will include a taste of the Cotswolds again this year (but the southerly part) for the weekend of 14th-16th June 2019.
 It will be based around Malmesbury, which offers a range of facilities to meet our needs in terms of accommodation etc.

-As usual there will be rides arranged for Friday afternoon 22nd as well as all day Saturday 15th (normal 40-miler and faster 60+ miles) and a short ride for the morning of Sunday 24th.
+As usual there will be rides arranged for Friday afternoon 14th as well as all day Saturday 15th (normal 40-miler and faster 60+ miles) and a short ride for the morning of Sunday 16th.

 Some useful links to find accommodation:

 Camping for caravans and motorhomes can be found at either: https://www.burtonhill.co.uk/

-We look forward to seeing as many of you that can make it, for what will hopefully be a ‘cycling filled’ weekend!
-Please let Frank know if you’re going so he can plan for numbers.
-Thanks!
+I look forward to seeing as many of you that can make, it for what will hopefully be a ‘cycling filled’ weekend!

 Immobilise is a national property ownership database whereby members of the public register their property through the website in the hope that if it is lost or stolen and comes into the hands of the police, their property will be returned to them.
 Immobilise is a police data base where items that have serial numbers can be logged.